Parameter Inference with Bifurcation Diagrams

-To identify parameter sets that give rise to bifurcation diagrams with specified bifurcation points, we propose a semi-supervised cost function that comprises two terms.
-The role of the supervised term is simply to reward predicted bifurcations to coincide with the specified target locations.
+To identify parameter sets that give rise to bifurcation diagrams with specified bifurcation points, we propose a cost function that comprises two terms.
+The role of the error term is simply to reward predicted bifurcations to coincide with the specified target locations.
 This of course relies on such bifurcations existing.
-The role of the unsupervised term is to encourage an optimiser to move towards parameter regimes that do exhibit bifurcations.
+The role of the eigenvalue term is to encourage an optimiser to move towards parameter regimes that do exhibit bifurcations.